nequ4tion/cpwntools/README.md

 For compilation of executables the flag `-lcpwn` is needed; if this library should be dynamically linked, `-lcpwndyn` can be used.
 This only works when the library has been installed globally.

 Documentation on all implemented modules can be built using Doxygen.
-This can be done by invoking `doxygen Doxyfile` in the projects root directory.
+This can be done by invoking `./manage doc` in the projects root directory.
+To view it one can use `./manage opendocs` which will start a python server bound to localhost on the port 5000.
+A webbrowser should open automatically.
+The python server can be killed by invoking `./manage killdocserver`.

 # Installation
 The library can be installed on the system globally by invoking `./manage install`.